SyncfusionExamples/GradientView_GettingStarted_Xamarin.Forms/README.md

 ## GradientView Getting Started Xamarin.Forms

-This repository contains sample for how to get started with the [Syncfusion Xamarin.Forms Gradient View](https://help.syncfusion.com/xamarin/gradient-view/getting-started) control.
+This repository contains sample to get started with the [Syncfusion Xamarin.Forms Gradient View](https://help.syncfusion.com/xamarin/gradient-view/getting-started) control.
 The Gradient View control provides the gradient background to various views of applications.
 It supports Linear and Radial gradient.

 ## Syncfusion controls: